WRMSRwasTaken/MCLBOT/commands/README.md

 - `hideTyping` boolean value: whether to hide the typing indicator while this command is being processed or not
 - `voice` boolean value: defines this command as a voice command, enabling special checks (`joinable` & `speakable`) for the target voice channel & setting `hideTyping` to true
 - `arguments` object or array of objects for the (sub-) command parameter configuration:
-  - `label` the argument label to display in help output
+  - `label` the argument label to display in help output (optional, if not set the type will be shown)
   - `type` the argument type, see the types folder for all argument types
   - `min` minimum number for int and float, minimum length for strings
   - `max` maximum number for int and float, maximum length for strings